What is Keratoconus?

 - Frequently needing changes in eyeglass prescriptions

-Many patients report persistent blurry vision despite wearing glasses, excessive glare from light sources, and trouble focusing on objects like blackboards, screens, or while driving at night.
+Many patients experience persistent blurry vision even while wearing glasses.
+They may also notice excessive glare from lights and difficulty focusing on objects such as blackboards, computer screens, or roads while driving at night.

-Corneal Crosslinking is a non-surgical procedure designed to strengthen the corneal tissue to prevent keratoconus from worsening.
+Corneal Crosslinking is a non-surgical procedure that strengthens the corneal tissue and helps prevent keratoconus from worsening.

 How Is the Procedure Done?